Extremal Lagrangian tori in toric domains: Punctured spheres with local tangency constraints in cotangent bundles

 By {\cite[Proposition 4.4]{Tonkonog:2018aa}}, for each $k\geq 2$ the maps $\langle \cdot|\cdots|\cdot \rangle: \operatorname{CF^0_{S^1,+}}(D^*L)^{\otimes k}\to \mathbb{Z}$ descend to cohomological level operations

 that are independant of the choices of $p$, $D$, and compactly supported homotopies of $J$---the auxiliary data needed to define the moduli spaces (\ref{Hamil-perturb}).
-We will need the operations $\langle \cdot|\cdots|\cdot \rangle$ to count certain holomorphic buildings in terms of the ``Borman--Sheridan class'' in Section \ref{Borman-}. \begin{theorem}[Descendants of the torus $T^n$, {\cite[Theorem 4.5]{Tonkonog:2018aa}}] For any $k$ generators $\gamma_1, \dots, \gamma_k \in \operatorname{SH^0_{S^1,+}}(D^*T^n)$, we have
+We will need the operations $\langle \cdot|\cdots|\cdot \rangle$ to count certain holomorphic buildings in terms of the ``Borman--Sheridan class'' in Section \ref{Borman-}.